Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 Timeline Editor
 ***************

-The *Timeline* editor, identified by a clock icon, is shown by default at the bottom of the screen.
+The *Timeline* editor, identified by a clock icon, is not much of an editor, but more used to view information and control animation playback.

 .. figure:: /images/editors_timeline.png

    The Timeline.

-The *Timeline* is not much of an editor, but more of an information and control.
+The *Timeline* is one of an animators most useful tools as it can give a broad overview of a scene's animation.

-Here you can have an overview of the animation part of your scene.
-What is the current time frame, either in frames or in seconds, where are the keyframes of the active object, the start and end frames of your animation, markers, etc...
+The Timeline can comunicate the current time frame, either in frames or in seconds, where are the keyframes of the active object, the start and end frames of your animation, markers, etc...

 The *Timeline* has *Player Controls*, to play, pause the animation, and to skip though parts of the scene.